Chapter 3

 When a Logpush batch hits your Edge ingest URL:

-- Signature verification -- Edge checks the HMAC-SHA256 signature against the source's secret
+- Authentication — Edge verifies the batch against your source's secret

-- Parsing -- each JSON line is validated against the expected schema; malformed lines are dropped and counted
+- Parsing — each record is validated; malformed lines are dropped and counted

-- Archiving -- the original compressed batch is stored in R2 for 30 days as forensic evidence
+- Archiving — the original compressed batch is retained for 30 days as forensic evidence

-- Response -- you get back accepted count, rejected count, AE writes, and the compression ratio
+- Response — Logpush gets back accepted count, rejected count, and the compression ratio

 What you'll see